-Deutsche Bank is a defendant in three actions related to RMBS offerings brought by the Federal Deposit Insurance Corporation (FDIC) as receiver for: (a) Colonial Bank (alleging no less than \$189 million in damages in the aggregate against all defendants), (b) Guaranty Bank (alleging no less than \$901 million in damages in the aggregate against all defendants), and (c) Citizens National Bank and Strategic Capital Bank (alleging no less than \$66 million in damages in the aggregate against all defendants).
-In the actions brought by the FDIC as receiver for Colonial Bank and Guaranty Bank, the appellate courts have reinstated claims previously dismissed on statute of limitations grounds.
+Deutsche Bank is a defendant in three actions related to RMBS offerings brought by the Federal Deposit Insurance Company (FDIC) as receiver for: (a) Colonial Bank (alleging no less than \$189 million in damages in the aggregate against all defendants), (b) Guaranty Bank (alleging no less than \$901 million in damages in the aggregate against all defendants), and (c) Citizens National Bank and Strategic Capital Bank (alleging no less than \$66 million in damages in the aggregate against all defendants).
+These actions were previously dismissed on statute of repose grounds, but reinstated by the respective appellate courts.
 All three matters are ongoing.

 Deutsche Bank reached a settlement to resolve claims brought by the Federal Home Loan Bank of San Francisco on two resecuritizations of RMBS certificates for an amount not material to the Bank.
 Following this settlement and two other previous partial settlements of claims, the Company remained a defendant with respect to one RMBS offering, for which the Company, as an underwriter, was provided contractual indemnification.
 On January 23, 2017, a settlement agreement was executed to resolve the claims relating to that RMBS offering.
-Deutsche Bank expects that the matter will be dismissed shortly.
+On March 27, 2017, plaintiff filed a notice of dismissal of its remaining claims.

 Deutsche Bank is a defendant in an action brought by Royal Park Investments (as purported assignee of claims of a special-purpose vehicle created to acquire certain assets of Fortis Bank) alleging common law claims related to the purchase of RMBS.
+On April 12, 2017, the court dismissed Royal Park's claim.
+On May 12, 2017, Royal Park filed a notice to appeal the dismissal.